jkirkwin/CSC360/file system/README.md

             - One way to do this is to put the onus on the user to perform a manual checkpoint before ending a program which uses this library (essentially like closing a file system)

+We need to make sure that we're populating our data structures in memory properly from disk before users are able to actually use the file system.
+One simple way to do this is to define a user API which is a subset of the functions written here (essentially everything that would be made public were we doing this in Java) and in each of these fuctions check whether we have done this population (if not, do it then).
+Alternatively, we could ask that the user call a setup function before using the library.
+This falls in line nicely with a cleanup-style function mentioned in the checkpointing note above.